-For every email address registered at www.eTree.com.au/sonichealthcare, a donation of \$1 is made to Landcare Australia.
-With your support of the eTree project and other electronic communication channels, Sonic Healthcare has significantly decreased its shareholder communication print production.
-Only about 4% of Sonic's shareholders still request a hard copy Annual Report, and over 26% of shareholders receive communications electronically.
-The result is a reduction in energy and water resources associated with paper production, and in conjunction with Landcare Australia, thousands of new trees being planted in reforestation projects around Australia and New Zealand.
+With your support of electronic communication channels, Sonic Healthcare has significantly decreased its shareholder communication print production.
+Less than 4% of Sonic's shareholders still request a hard copy Annual Report, and over 31% of shareholders receive communications electronically.
+The result is a reduction in energy and water resources associated with paper production.